Technical Advisory

 Failure Modes and Resilience

-• Data Drift: Shifts in energy pricing signals, demand patterns, or equipment performance degrade policy effectiveness over time.
+• Data Drift: Shifts in pricing signals, demand patterns, or equipment performance degrade policy effectiveness over time.

 • Partially Connected Partitions: Network partitions isolate subsets of agents, risking local optima or safety violations during outages.